johanvandegriff/multibot/README.md

 * coming soon: OBS hosting - run OBS in the cloud, good if you have a bad connection, such as IRL streams

 ## Add to Your Channel
 Go to https://botbot.jjv.sh and click on "log in" at the top right.
 It will say `JJBotBot wants to access your account` (note that it only asks for permission to view your email and nothing else, so there is no way for it to change anything on your twitch account), click Authorize.
+Once you log in, click `sign up`, and after a few seconds it will redirect to your channel page.

 You are done!
 Chat members will now be able to type `!nick mynickname` to pick a nickname, and `!botpage` to pull up the webpage with all the nicknames.
-The bot will use the nickname to greet users who enter the chat.
+The bot will greet users who enter the chat by their nicknames.

 If you (the streamer) ever want to log in and edit/add a nickname manually, just type `!botpage` in chat and follow the link, then log in again and you can edit everything, and even disable the bot.